JediDork/MQTTAlarmPanel/README.md

 Some modules may need to be installed prior.
 Ensure you have the following modules:
 - sudo pip install RPi.GPIO
 - sudo pip install rpi_backlight

-Obviously Kivy and Python needs to be installed too - see https://kivy.org/docs/installation/installation-rpi.html
+- sudo pip install paho-mqtt

-You can change App background simply by changing bg.jpg to an image of your choosing
+Obviously Kivy and Python need to be installed too - see https://kivy.org/docs/installation/installation-rpi.html

 # Currently in Development
 1. Settings menu to save config and avoid hard-coding.